bookofproofs/bookofproofs.github.io/_sources/history/19th-century/peirce-charles.md

 * When he finally submitted his major report on gravity to the U.S. Coastal Survey in 1890 it was rejected for publication unless he made major revisions.
 * When nothing further was received from him by the end of 1891 the Survey asked for his resignation.
 * Peirce now had no income at all.
-* She was diagnosed as having tuberculosis in the middle of 1889 and before the end of the year she travelled to Europe in an attempt to recover.
-* Returning to the United States in the spring of 1890, she still was not well and in January of 1891 she underwent surgery.
-* was the famous logician, Charles S Peirce.
 * His dramatic manner, his reckless disregard of accuracy in what he termed 'unimportant details', his clever newspaper articles describing the meetings of our young Society interested and amused us all.
 * He was always hard up, living partly on what he could borrow from friends, and partly on what he got from odd jobs such as writing book reviews ...
 * He was equally brilliant, whether under the influence of liquor or otherwise, and his company was prized by the various organisations to which he belonged; and he was never dropped from any of them even though he was unable to pay his dues.